bevyengine/bevy/release-content/migration-guides/archetype_query_data.md

 ---

 To support richer querying across relations,
-Bevy now supports query data that may filter out individual entities.
+Bevy now supports query data that are not archetypal: the query can return entities based on conditions that do not exclusively involve the entity's archetype.

+An example of non-archetypal filter is `Changed<C>`: the entity is filtered based on the archetype (having the component C) but also based on the change ticks of the component.

 Code that requires queries to `impl ExactSizeIterator` may need to replace `QueryData` bounds with `ArchetypeQueryData`.